avocado-framework/avocado/man/avocado.rst

 From the previous example, if we are interested to use the variants `/medium` and `longest`, we do the following command line::

- $ avocado run --multiplex examples/tests/sleeptest.py.data/sleeptest.yaml sleeptest \
+ $ avocado run sleeptest --multiplex-files examples/tests/sleeptest.py.data/sleeptest.yaml \
        --filter-only /medium /longest

 And if you want to remove `/small` from the variants created, we do the following::

- $ avocado run --multiplex examples/tests/sleeptest.py.data/sleeptest.yaml sleeptest \
+ $ avocado run sleeptest --multiplex-files examples/tests/sleeptest.py.data/sleeptest.yaml \
        --filter-out /medium

 Note that both filters can be arranged in the same command line.